Blog

 - Study Material: Invest in reputable study materials, such as books, online courses, and practice exams.
 Many certification providers offer official study guides and resources.

-- Hands-On Practice: Malware analysis is a practical skill.
+- Hands-on Practice: Malware analysis is a practical skill.
 Practice analyzing malware samples in a controlled environment to reinforce your learning.

 - Online Communities: Join forums and online communities related to the certification.
 Discussing topics with peers can clarify doubts and provide valuable insights.